t-ski/rapidjs--dynamic-content/README.md

 > When about to load nested content, provide the content levels sequence in an ordered array of the respective names.

+> If the requested content does not exist, a content file named *_404.html* on compound page directory root level will be served instead.
+If no such file exists, the base index content will appear.

 ---

 ## Load handlers